dextop/adminlte-laravel/README.md

 Once package installed you have to follow the usual steps of any laravel project to Login to the admin interface:

 - Create a database.
-I recommend the use of laravel Homestead ()
+I recommend use of laravel Homestead
 - Create .env file and configure database acces (database name, password, etc)
 - Run migrations with command $ php artisan migrate
-- Registera a first user and Login with it
+- Register a first user and Login with it

 ##AdminLTE